ssvassiliev/Summer_School_OpenMP/_episodes/02-hello_world.md

 > 3
 > ~~~
 > {: .output}
->  The most practical way to run our short parallel program is using *srun* command.
-Instead of submitting the job to the queue  *srun* will run the program from the interactive shell as soon as requested resources will become available. *Srun* understands the same keywords as *sbatch* and *salloc*.
+>  The most practical way to run our short parallel program on our test cluster is using *srun* command.
+Instead of submitting the job to the queue  *srun* will run the program from the interactive shell as soon as requested resources will become available.
+After the job is finished slurm will release the allocated resources and exit. *Srun* understands the same keywords as *sbatch* and *salloc*.
 >
-> In SLURM environment operating system will see as many CPUs as you requested, so there is no need to set OMP_NUM_THREADS variable.
+> In SLURM environment operating system will see as many CPUs as you requested, so there is no need to set OMP_NUM_THREADS variable to $SLURM_CPUS_PER_TASK.
 >
 > ~~~
 > srun --cpus-per-task=4 hello